Appendix I: Supplemental Strategic Actions in Support of the Strategic Objectives

 1. Leverage the College's unique mission and location

-Proximity to the New York metropolitan area’s maritime, transportation, financial, technology, construction, and energy industries, among others, provides Maritime College an exceptional opportunity to explore new joint program and experiential learning possibilities, engage visiting “expert” instructors, and sponsor conferences, symposia, and industry panels.
+Proximity to the New York metropolitan area’s maritime, transportation, financial, technology, construction, and energy industries, among others, provides Maritime College an exceptional opportunity to explore new joint programs and experiential learning possibilities, engage visiting “expert” instructors, and sponsor conferences, symposia, and industry panels.

 2. Become the maritime industry's go-to resource for research, analysis and new thinking